 Although encore also means "again", in this use it means "not yet".
 So when the server arrives to your table to take your order, and you're still fumbling around, try this magic phrase, "pahz on-core".
 This will give you the additional minutes you need to figure out the menu!

-Je prends — I'll have. (when ordering)
+Je prends — I'll have.

-It literally means, "I'll take", but translates as "I'll have".
+Used when ordering. this literally means, "I'll take", but translates as "I'll have".
 A superstar among common French phrases, have it handy whenever you want something in a restaurant, in the patisserie or the boulangerie.
 As in —

 Je prends deux croissants — I'll have two croissants.